Man jailed for raping woman in Kirkcaldy park

 Burns claimed he was having an illicit affair with the woman for months, behind her lover's back.

-He said she agreed to have sex with him on a patch of marshy, wet ground.'No awareness'
+He said she agreed to have sex with him on a patch of marshy, wet ground.

 An earlier trial heard how police found the "distressed" woman with leaves, twigs and dirt in her hair and clothes.